andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 Implementing an additional token validator is quite easy, you just have to implement the provided interface _OAuth2TokenValidator_.
 Validating the _audience_ claim of a token is strongly recommended by OAuth 2 & OIDC experts to avoid misusing access tokens for other resource servers.
+So we should also validate that only requests with access tokens containing the expected value of "library-service" in the _audience_ claim are successfully authenticated.

+So let's create a new class _AudienceValidator_ in package _com.example.library.server.security_ with the following contents:

 ```java
 package com.example.library.server.security;